Ganarake: Etymology

-Part of the genus name gan is named in honour of Ediacaran fungi Tian Gan at the University of Colorado Boulder that discovered similar fungi.
+Part of the genus name Gan is named in honour of paleontologist Tian Gan at the University of Maryland-College Park, who discovered similar Ediacaran fungi.
 The second half of the name arake is Greek for bowl.
 Scalaris refers to its ladder-like appearance as it branches in both Y and H-like forms.

 Discovery

-Even though the tubestones from the formation are now regarded as being of biological origin, they were originally interpreted as Fluid escape structures or unique inverted Stromatoliths.
-Historical evidence for a third option (lichenized fungi preserved in their growth positions) since the formation that G. scalaris was described from was compatible with the idea of marine Lichens.
-Various observations involving microscopes were viable for confirming a fungal affinity as such this technique was performed on the fossils and it revealed two layers of preserved organic material that all come together to form the aforementioned thallus.
+Even though the tubestones from the formation are now regarded as being of biological origin, they were originally interpreted as fluid escape structures or unique inverted stromatoliths.
+Historical evidence for a third option (lichenized fungi preserved in their growth positions) since the formation that G. scalaris was described from was compatible with the idea of lichens.
+Various microscopic observations confirmed fungal affinity with a stratified thallus of four layers.
 These layers are 1.
 Rectangular-cubic cells making up an upper cortex 2.
 A layer of spheroidal cells punctured and enveloped by slender hyphae 3.
 Medulla made out of the hyphae and 4.
 Lower cortex as thick as a few cells elaborated by intervals into multicellular rhizines extending down into the base of the sediment.

 Description

 Series of shallow and irregular cups are stacked up on each other and are 20 mm in diameter.
 The cups branch off from a wide, possibly originally hollow, central hollow.
-Because the hollow is interpreted as originally being hollow before preservation and death of the organism it would explain why it's filled with sparry Dolomite.
-These cup-shaped flanges consist of radially arranged, branching both pinnately & dichotomously from septate hyphae and expand until they define the cups foliose thalli, they are in turn overgrown by oxalated and carbonated crystals; In thin sections, they may be reminiscent to thin ropes.
+The hollow is interpreted as originally being hollow because it is filled with sparry dolomite.
+These cup-shaped flanges consist of radially arranged, branching both pinnately and dichotomously from septate hyphae and expand until they define the cups foliose thalli, they are in turn overgrown by oxalate and carbonate crystals.
+In thin sections, they are reminiscent to thin ropes.
 When viewing the thalli in macerates they are flattened and foliose.
-While using scanning electron micrographs, the aforementioned 4 layers start to appear in Ganarake.